RestComm/sip-servlets/README.md

 Issue Tracking and Roadmap
 ========
-We are in the process of moving to JIRA, so please create issue at https://telestax.atlassian.net/projects/RES/issues
+We are in the process of moving to JIRA so please create issue at https://telestax.atlassian.net/projects/RES/issues

 [Old Issue Tracker](https://github.com/RestComm/sip-servlets/issues)